 Supplies:

-- Black and white paint (any craft paint will do.
-I used Annie Sloan Chalk Paint on these because I had it on hand and it dries so fast.
+- Graphite chalk paint and old white chalk paint (any craft paint will do.
+I used Annie Sloan Chalk Paint on these because I had it on hand, and it dries fast.

 - Mod Podge Multi-purpose glue